 Our qualifications are approved by the Health and Care Professions Council (HCPC), which is the regulatory body for psychology in the UK and which serves to protect practitioner psychologist titles and the training routes to registration.
+Successful completion of a HCPC-approved qualification leads to eligibility to apply for registration with the Council.

-The Society also offers a post-doctoral Qualification in Clinical Neuropsychology (QiCN) for those who have completed an accredited doctorate in Clinical or Educational Psychology.
+The Society also offers a post-doctoral Qualification in Clinical Neuropsychology (QiCN) for those who have completed an accredited doctorate in clinical or educational psychology.

 We offer qualifications in the following applied areas.
 For more information, please click on one of the links below.